List of shops

 Slightly poor quality control on verifying character and series names, can take some stock requests, discounts Cospa goods.
 They are lenient about cancellations, letting you cancel up until you get a payment request for preorders.
 They allow customers the option to hold unshipped purchases/preorders indefinitely up to 6 months for free in their "private warehouse", allowing flexible combined shipping, they like to prod you to ship sooner rather than later with occasional discounts on shipping rates.
 You can ignore the days in warehouse countdown timer because it won't actually auto-ship.
 They will urge you to ship or refund unshipped merchandise after 6 months, they have only so much storage space at their Sano warehouse and they cite rampant abuse from gaijin as a reason to limit the storage period.
 Throughout the pandemic, the private warehouse benefit was unlimited duration, and before that, you were given a 2 month window to combine shipping on purchases before they auto-shipped.
 You can see some images of the packaging here.
 Always set your display and payment currency to JPY as their payment processor Reach has 20-25% worse foreign exchange rates than your CC issuing bank.

 Usually slightly more expensive than HLJ and more recently, slightly cheaper than AmiAmi.
 They often hold sales which have a limited stock which disappears quickly.
+RIP dedicated R18 sections as of July 2, 2024.
+R18 items like figures or dakis are still around, but there's no easy way to filter for just those goods.
+Sex dolls and adult toys have been nuked entirely.

 Low prices for some items (even lower than Amiami sometimes), limited/exclusive figures are sold, they accept upfront payments and have proxy and forwarding services.
 It will take a very long time to receive a response to an email, if they ever do.
 If you wish to have a package undervalued, then ask them to value to a specific amount in the comment section of the order.